mflzo/iOS-Portfolio-Falzone22/README.md

 My first XCode project was supposed to be a simple soundboard with 4 different buttons to play sounds.
 I had all of the visuals and buttons working but for some reason it wouldn't play the correct sound I wanted.

-Later in the year during term 2 of the class, me and my friend Stephane started another project which was a Fruit Ninja type slicer game which we would be following tutorials to code the whole game.
+Later in the year during term 2 of the class, me and my friend Stephane started another project which was a Fruit Ninja type slicer game named "Bednar Slice" where you slice Mr. Bednar's head when it comes up on the screen.
+We would be following tutorials to code the whole game.
 This gave me some more experience in coding.

 ## New to Sketch